Memory & Threading¶

 Memory Tools (store_memory, recall_memory) are called by the LLM during an agent loop.
 The agent decides when and what to store or recall.
 Use them when you want the agent to manage its own memory autonomously.

-Threading (Conversation Management)¶
+Threading (Lifecycle Management)¶

 IThreadManager¶